vaginessa/dns-wiki/FAQ.md

 ````

 <a name="FAQ50"></a>
-##### (50) Where are AFWall's settings stored?
+##### (50) Where are they AFWall's settings stored?

 > Exported content like profiles are stored under your internal sdcard /sdcard0/afwall all other stuff is stored under /data/data/dec.ukanth.ufirewall/.

 <a name="FAQ51"></a>
 ##### (51) I get "Unable to parse package." if I try to install AFWall+, what can I do?

 > This means AFWalls's .apk file seems to be corrupt.
-Try disabling your popup blocker, check your internet connection and re-download the whole apk.
+Try disabling your popup-/ad-blocker, re-check your internet connection and re-download the entire apk.

 <a name="FAQ52"></a>
 ##### (52) I use Opera Max as Browser with "Turbo Mode" enabled, why does adblocking/firewalls seems to not working anymore?

 > For debugging and error reporting just disable the "Turbo Mode" option, this is mostly only another term for VPN/Proxy which works behind this option.
 No Firewall, IPTables, Proxy or any external app works with this option enabled, since it's not possible to use two VPNs the same time.
 It's not possible for any app to look behind this traffic (local).
-Other Browser may have a similar function or add-ons (like Firefox Janus-Proxy or Chrome's bandwidth safer), make sure it's disabled.
+Other Browser may have a similar function or add-ons (like Firefox Janus-Proxy or Chrome's bandwidth safer feature), ensure it's disabled.

 <a name="FAQ53"></a>
-##### (53) How can I gather DNS (A/AAA/...) requests?

-> Mostly, if not all AOSP based ROMs coming with TCPdump as binary included.
-So you can just use this, there are several [Tutorial](http://www.kandroid.org/online-pdk/guide/tcpdump.html) and [documents](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-2up.pdf) available.
-If this is to complicated for you, you can just grab AdAway (needs root) and use there own TCPDump/dnsmasq/libpcap interface to list all requests - it also provides an interface to add them to your hosts or to an separate white-/blacklist.

-<a name="FAQ54"></a>
-##### (54) Since AFWall+ 2.x I don't see any reload applications button
+##### (53) Since AFWall+ 2.x I don't see any reload applications button

 > This was removed, just touch on the main screen and swipe down, this feature is called swipe to pull.

 <a name="FAQ55"></a>
-##### (55) How can I sort the application(s) view in the main screen?
+##### (54) How can I sort the application(s) view in the main screen?

 > Under 'Preferences -> Experimental Preferences' is a new option called 'Sort Application' that allows to sort your apps via 'Name (default enabled)', by 'Install/Upgrade time' or by the app UID.